ethereumgeek/simple_drizzle/README.md

 npm run build
 ```

 Then deploy the dapp to some URL.
 If you go to this URL with a Metamask-enabled browser or Cipherwallet or Alphawallet on iOS (again, using Rinkeby) you'll see everything working fine.
-If you visit this URL with Coinbase Wallet, the app won't load because drizzle can't initialize.
+If you visit this URL with Coinbase Wallet on iOS, the app won't load because drizzle can't initialize.

 According to the Truffle team (who created Drizzle), this is because "Coinbase [hasn't implemented] EIP 1102 and automatically connects the dapp upon invocation of window.ethereum.enable()"